abhijanbarik/abhijanbarik/README.md

 - 🤝 Developing new skills -> **Machine Learning and AI**

-- 💬 Ask me about **DSA, JVM related programming, Cloud services & web development.**
+- 💬 Ask me about **DSA, JVM related programming, Cloud services & Web-Development.**

 - 📫 How to reach me **abhijanbarik22@gmail.com**